 But if you get heavily into sparring and decide to compete in competitions I highly recommend investing in a good pair of sparring gloves.

 Bag gloves are specific for bag training and should never be used for sparring as they offer no protection.

 Clinching gloves are made from a different material which makes clinching easier, however Velcro sparring gloves work to the same effect.

-For Muay Thai we believe the bag and clinching gloves are quite unnecessary and recommend investing in either training or sparring gloves for the best results and versatility.
+For Muay Thai the bag and clinching gloves are quite unnecessary and I recommend investing in either training or sparring gloves for the best results and versatility.

-Through experience, trial and error, and a lot of training we present to you the very best Muay Thai gloves in the world at the moment.
+Through experience, trial and error, and a lot of training I present to you the very best Muay Thai gloves in the world at the moment.

 Twins Special Muay Thai Gloves

 It is globally accepted that the biggest brand in Muay Thai is Twins and have long gone global.

 The Twins Special Muay Thai gloves are one of their top products and the most widely used gloves in and outside of Thailand.

 Let’s look at what makes these gloves so damn popular among Muay Thai practitioners: